-- A $1.4 million settlement for a client who suffered injuries as a result of a motorcycle accident.
+- A $1.4 million settlement for a client who suffered serious injuries as a result of a motorcycle accident.

 - A $1 million settlement for a client who sustained a traumatic brain injury in a motorcycle accident.